Nice, on the Côte d’Azur in France, is one of our all-time favourite cycling destinations.

 Tips for cycling Nice

-We love to stay in central Nice, for its ambience and restaurants, but as with any city-based holiday, you’ll have to accept a bit of slogging through traffic to get out to the amazing riding.
+We love to stay in central Nice, for its ambience and restaurants, but as with any city-based holiday, you’ll have to accept a bit of slogging through traffic to reach the most amazing riding.
 Also be aware of the slightly freestyle driving habits of the locals… short-notice turns, no indicators and crazy car parking are standard.
 As ever, we recommend getting up early to avoid the worst of the traffic.

-Once you’re out of the city centre, the riding is incredible.
+Once you’re out of the city centre, biking in Nice is incredible.

 Make sure you read our 15 cycling tips for Nice before you go.